Latte72R/LaCC/README.md

   but it does not support the standard library headers like `<stdio.h>` in the traditional sense.

 - **Preprocessor macros**
-  Object-like `#define` directives are expanded during tokenization.
+  Object-like and function-like `#define` directives are expanded during tokenization.

 - **Initializer lists for arrays** (with limitations)
   1. **Array initialization with a list of values:**